'Fafnir guarding the gold hoard' by Arthur Rackham.

-Without wasting another second, he darted over to the pile of treasure and began shovelling it into the bag.
+Without wasting another second, he darted over to a pile of treasure and began scooping it into the bag.

 Once it was full, he came back over to the dwarf.
 ‘See that,’ Loki said, pointing at Andvari’s treasure hoard.
 ‘You can hardly notice I have taken anything at all.’

 He could not help noticing an emerald ring on Andvari’s finger.
 ‘Say, that ring of yours, could I have that too?’